How To Revitalize Flat Muscles | 18 Ways To Make Your Muscles Fuller

 Lack Of Sleep

 No sleep is another stress/cortisol contributor.
-Along with is stunted: muscle growth, muscle recovery, and ultimately central nervous system recovery.
+Along with is stunted: muscle growth, muscle recovery, and central nervous system capabilities.

-Neglecting the Zs will not only render you not full, it’ll have you kissing hard earned muscle tissue goodbye.
+Neglecting the Zs will not only render you unfilled, it’ll have you kissing hard earned muscle tissue goodbye.

 Result: Flat or spilled